In this blog post, I will show you the detailed differences between men’s razors and women’s razors.

-The shape and size of the handle of men’s razors vs the shape and size of the handle of women’s razors:
+The shape and size of the handle of men’s razors vs. the shape and size of the handle of women’s razors:

 “The handles on women’s razors are very different from the handle on a razor for men.
 When you think about all the ways women have to hold a razor to reach those tricky spots and then add in a shaving gel or soap and water in the shower—things can get slippery.
 It’s no wonder women need a different kind of handle.” says Levine.

 It offers a strong grip from all angles and around all contours.
-The dimensions of the handle are so easy to use that she can shave easily around her legs, bikini line and armpits without slipping the razor again and again.
+The dimensions of the handle are so easy to use that she can shave easily around her legs, bikini line, and armpits without slipping the razor again and again.
 This shape of the handle makes it a lot easier to turn and rotate it in all directions.

-The head of men’s razors Vs the head of women’s razors:
+The head of men’s razors Vs. the head of women’s razors:

 It helps pull the skin taut, so even areas like underarms get a close, smooth shave.
-The women’s razor head also pivots with individually adjusting blades that flex, so it’s easy to shave hard-to-reach spots” says Levine.
+The women’s razor head also pivots with individually adjusting blades that flex, so it’s easy to shave hard-to-reach spots,” says Levine.

-“The pivot of the razor head is also designed differently to allow the cartridge to follow the contours of a woman’s body—which are very different in comparison to the contours of a man’s face” she adds.
+“The pivot of the razor head is also designed differently to allow the cartridge to follow the contours of a woman’s body—which are very different in comparison to the contours of a man’s face,” she adds.

 The lubrication of men’s razors vs. the lubrication of women’s razors:

-Women’s razors have lubrication which comes in different forms like, bars of shave lotion or strips of shave gels along with their blades.
-Women will not have to worry about cutting their ankles, knees and other private areas.
+Women’s razors have lubrication which comes in different forms, like bars of shave lotion or strips of shave gels along with their blades.
+Women will not have to worry about cutting their ankles, knees, and other private areas.

 “On men’s razors, there tends to be one moisture strip that goes over the skin after the blade does, says Levine.
-“For women’s razors, we get the blades encased in a head with a solid moisturizer or between two strips.
+“For women’s razors, we get the blades encased in ahead with a solid moisturizer or between two strips.
 Besides, our skin isn’t as coarse as men’s.
 We need that extra hydration and soothing so our skin doesn’t become irritated with razor burn—the worst!”

 Levine suggests you swap soap for shave gel.
 “It creates a layer between the blade and your skin, allowing your razor to glide easily and help to protect you from nicks, cuts, and razor burn.”